 March, 2002, Volume 03, Issue 03

 What is Acupuncture?

 Treatments are not painful and most people even find them to be very relaxing and calming.
-The electro pulses are very mild and should result in no discomfort.
+We use both needle and Micro-current type of treatment.
 For those who prefer the traditional type of Acupuncture using needles, the needles are so extremely slender that four Acupuncture needles can be inserted into the tube of one hypodermic needle!
 In fact, most people compare the sensation to less than that of a mosquito bite.

 It should also be noted that a small number of patients will experience a slight worsening in their symptoms as the body's energies begin to return to normal.
 This is not unusual and should not cause alarm as it is immediately followed by improvement.

 Acupuncture and fertility

 Acupuncture can be very effective in improving the condition of the body, creating the optimal environment for conception to occur.
 Dr. Kaisk will conduct an examination, trying to determine the condition of the spine and use Acupuncture to correct any misalignment's, nerve pressure or irritation that may be affecting the body and preventing pregnancy.

 Traditional infertility treatments, involving many consultations and treatments with fertility doctors and subsequent drug and hormone therapy, are very time consuming and come at extremely substantial cost, both emotionally and financially.
 Acupuncture may be a better solution for you and is certainly worth looking into before resorting to the more costly alternative of a fertility specialist.
 Acupuncture has even been used together with fertility drugs to enhance the effects of the drugs and improve chances for conception.